 I’m afraid, however, that the Bard and pachyderms have something else in common.

 For years I’ve enjoyed reading Shakespeare’s plays in their original version before experiencing their live performance.
 Having first read the play, I much better comprehend what the actors are saying on stage and connect with the wonderful poetry, stories, and characters.
-I find pleasure in hearing the Middle English our ancestors spoke four centuries ago—it’s a form of time travel—and there’s an added bonus: reading Shakespeare is very good for the brain.
+I find pleasure in hearing the Early Modern English our ancestors spoke four centuries ago—it’s a form of time travel—and there’s an added bonus: reading Shakespeare is very good for the brain.

 However, I’ve begun noticing how theater companies seem to be “modernizing” or “translating” Shakespeare more and more.
 I recently tested that notion by reading Twelfth Night before seeing a Shakespeare Theater Company production.